Skip to content

 For lunch, visit Reading Terminal Market to shop and eat your way through 80+ vendors.
 The market is one of America’s oldest and largest indoor farmer’s markets.
 Satisfy your appetite for shopping with a visit to Macy’s.
 Shop for tax-free clothes and shoes at a true American department store, which is also home to the world’s largest playable instrument and a can’t-miss holiday light show.

 Just a short walk away, take a photo of the architectural treasure that is City Hall.
 Then head to Dilworth Park for seasonal activities, food, and plenty of space to relax.
 Another photo op is just a few steps away at LOVE Park.
-Strike a pose in front of Robert Indiana’s iconic sculpture at the gateway to the Benjamin Franklin Parkway and Philadelphia’s Museum Mile.
+Strike a pose in front of Robert Indiana’s iconic sculpture at the gateway to the Benjamin Franklin Parkway and Philadelphia’s Parkway Museums District.

 A woman wearing auburn pants, a beige sweater, and a tan hat poses for a selfie in front of the iconic red LOVE sculpture in LOVE Park.
 People throughout the space are shown behind her.